mcu-tools/mcuboot/docs/imgtool.md

 ## Signing images

-Image signing takes an image in binary or Intel Hex format intended for Slot 0 and adds a header and trailer that the bootloader is expecting:
+Image signing takes an image in binary or Intel Hex format intended for primary slot and adds a header and trailer that the bootloader is expecting:

     Usage: imgtool.py sign [OPTIONS] INFILE OUTFILE